 The module will get translated into your desired Language.

 The admin needs to configure the following sections as mentioned below to integrate the Magento 2 web security into the Magento 2 web.

 Under the general setting section, the admin will configure the following fields: Enable Adobe Commerce Cloud Security: The admin needs to select “Yes” for enabling the following Adobe Commerce cloud Security.

 Get Alerts about Unrecognized Admin Logins: The admin will get alerts each time admin logins through unrecognized means.

-Select CMS Page for Blocked IPs: The admin can select the CMS pages for IPs that are blocked by the user.
+Select CMS Page for Blocked IPs: The admin can select the CMS pages to be displayed for IPs which are blocked by the admin.